jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/userProfile/userProfile.rst

    :width: 900
    :align: center

-1. In the "Pending invitation" sections you can see a list of invitations from other users.
+1. In the "Pending invitation" section you can see a list of invitations from other users.
 Each row represents an account where you are invited to (first column).
 Second column shows a list of account mailboxes where you are invited to.
 Each invitation can be accepted or declined.
-2. In the "Accepted invitation" sections you can see a list of already accepted invitations.
+2. In the "Accepted invitation" section you can see a list of already accepted invitations.
 Each row represents a mailbox (second column) where you are invited to.
 Accepted invitations are grouped by account (first column).
 Each mailbox where you accepted an invitation to can be left.

 ===============
 Forwarding page